earloc/Sample.AutoMapper.EnumValidation/readme.md

 ```

 There you go, AutoMapper discovered a missing enum-value.
 What´s to do now heavily depends on your solution and cannot be covered in a SO-post.
-So take actions to mitigate, then.
+So take appropriate actions to mitigate.

 ## 6. rinse and repeat
 Go back to 3. until all issues are solved.